Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Chant Compound Prepositions while children listen.

-- Recite together saying it as slowly as you can.
+- Speed up: Recite together saying it as slowly as you can.
 Get faster and faster each time you chant through it.
 Be sure to get silly on the 6th time through!

 - Sing to the tune of Frere Jacques.
 [Use the video below to get the tune.]